Jelgava

 Jelgava (/lv/) is a state city in central Latvia.
 It is located about 41 km southwest of Riga.
+With 54,408 people, it is the fourth most-populous city in Latvia.
 It is the largest town in the Semigallia region of Latvia.
 Jelgava was the capital of the united Duchy of Courland and Semigallia (1578–1795) and was the administrative center of the Courland Governorate (1795–1918).

 Jelgava is situated on a fertile plain rising only 3.5 m above mean sea level on the right bank of the river Lielupe.
 At high water, the plain and sometimes the town as well can be flooded.
 It is a railway center, and is also a host to the Jelgava Air Base.
 Its importance as a railway centre can be seen by the fact that it lies at the junction of over 6 railway lines connecting Riga to Lithuania, eastern and western Latvia, and Lithuania to the Baltic Sea.

 Name

 Until 1917, the city was officially referred to as Mitau (/de/).
 The name of Jelgava is believed to be derived from the Livonian word jālgab, meaning "town on the river."
 The origin of the German name Mitau is unclear, although it is suggested that it came from the Latvian words mīt or mainīt, meaning "to exchange" or "to trade," thus making it "trading-place."
 An alternate explanation is that Mitau came from Mitte in der Aue, which is German for "the middle of the Aa", referring to the Lielupe River, formerly known as the Courland Aa (Kurländische Aa).

-In Yiddish, the city was known as מיטאַווע (Mitave) or מיטאַו (Mitar).
+In Polish, the city was known as Mitawa.
+In Yiddish, the city was known as מיטאַווע (Mitave) or מיטאַו (Mitau).

 In publications dating from the Soviet period, the city name was occasionally spelled in English as "Yelgava", a back-transliteration from Russian Елгава.

 History

+Early history

 Settlement began developing in the Mitau locality between the rivers Lielupe and Driksa during the 10th century.
 Led by the Grand Master Konrad von Mandern, the crusading Livonian Order constructed the castle in Mitau on a natural island fortification (Pilssala) in 1265–1266.
 Using Mitau as a southern fortress, the German knights subdued the surrounding Livonians and Semigallians by 1290.
 The town rose in importance as a defensive fixture against the Lithuanians to the south, who succeeded in plundering Mitau in 1345.